Questions and answers on how the Homes for Ukraine scheme will work.

 What about my council tax discount?

-Council tax discounts will not be affected if you sponsor and host a Ukrainian household in your home.
+Council tax discounts will not be affected if you sponsor and host a household from Ukraine in your home.
 We are offering a £350 a month ‘thank you’ payment to all sponsors – this will not affect any council tax discounts.

 What about my mortgage / household insurance?